-- Demonstrate a theoretical skills necessary to adapt to technological development and changes in the field of Computer Science - Demonstrate the ability to design and implement efficient and well organized computer applications. - Demonstrate the ability to communicate and document ideas and results in an efficient, well organized manner.
+- Demonstrate a theoretical skills necessary to adapt to technological development and changes in the field of Computer Science - Demonstrate the ability to design and implement efficient and well organized computer applications. - 3.
+Demonstrate the ability to communicate and document ideas and results in an efficient, well organized manner.

 REQUIRED CO URSES UNITS

 COMSC 9A C++ Programming 4

 COMSC 9B Data Structures OR

 COMSC 11 Advanced C++ Programming 3

-Complete a mi nimum of 12 units from the following:
+Complete a m inimum of 12 units from the following:

-COMSC 2 Computer Assembly Language 3

-COMSC 6 Basic Language Programming 3

-COMSC 7 Intro. to Visual Basic Programming

-COMSC9B Data Structures

-COMSC 11 Advanced C++ Programming 3

-COMSC 12 JAVA Programming

-COMSC 15 Discrete Structures for Computer Science

-TOTAL UNITS S REQUIRED FOR CERTIFICATE 19
+COMSC 2 Computer Assembly Language 3 COMSC 6 Introduction to Computer Programming 3 COMSC 7 Introduction to Visual Basic Programming 3 COMSC 9B Data Structures (if not used above) 4 COMSC 11 Advanced C++ Programming (if not used above) 3 COMSC 12 Java Programming 3 COMSC 15 Discrete Structures for Computer Science 3